biaslab/biaslab-hugo/content/teaching/bmlip.md

 ### Assignment
 - The assignment may be downloaded [here](https://github.com/bertdv/BMLIP/blob/master/lessons/assignment/%5B5SSD0%5D%20Probabilistic%20Programming%20-%20Assignment.zip).
 The Jupyter notebook explains the problem in detail.
 - Please hand in the completed notebook file on Canvas.
+- The solution to this year's assignment can be found [here](https://github.com/bertdv/BMLIP/blob/master/lessons/assignment/Probabilistic%20Programming%20-%20Assignment%20%5BSolution%5D.ipynb).

 ### Exam Preparation
 In addition to the materials in the above table, we provide two representative practice written exams: